 - 1 teaspoon baking soda

-- 1 package yeast (or 1 tablespoon
+- 1 tablespoon dry yeast

-- 1 cups milk
+- 1 cup milk

-- 1 tablespoon honey or sugar
+- 1 tablespoon honey

 - 3 tablespoons unsalted butter

-- 1 egg, beaten
+- 1 egg beaten

 - Combine flour, salt, baking soda and yeast in a medium bowl.

-- Cover baking sheets with a clean kitchen towel and let the muffins rise in a warm, draft-free place for 20 minutes.
+- Cover the baking sheets with a clean kitchen towel and let the muffins rise in a warm, draft-free place for 20 minutes.